AshuraKuranata/ubuntu-practice/README.md

 ### 10.3.2025
 Built Hero component for utilization via Vanilla Framework.
 Created two separate instances of heros to show variability of content.

+Added in DOM manipulation for site theme utilizing state variables